nv-legate/quickstart/README.md

 Legate Quickstart
 =================

-Legate Quickstart provides two ways to simplify the use of Legate: Scripts for building Docker images containing all Legate libraries, and a collection of scripts for building Legate libraries from source and running Legate programs with appropriate defaults for a number of supported clusters.
+Legate Quickstart provides two ways to simplify the use of Legate:

+* Scripts for building Docker images containing source-builds of all Legate libraries

+* Scripts for setting up a development environment, building Legate libraries from source and running Legate programs with appropriate defaults for a number of supported clusters (and auto-detected settings for local installs)

 Building and using Docker images
 ================================